freenet/freenet-core/docs/src/components/contracts.md

 ##### Step-by-step

 PeerA and PeerB need to synchronize their states.
-The algorithm for efficient state synchronization comprises the following steps:
+The algorithm for efficient state synchronization consists of the following steps:

 1. **Summarize State by Initiator**: PeerA compiles a concise summary of its current state using the `summarize_state` function.